-Rich Gallery of Deep-Sea Life Discovered in Bermuda Triangle
+Rich Gallery of Deep-Sea Life Discovered in Be

 The quantity and diversity of tiny creatures found in a deep-sea survey in the Bermuda Triangle region of the Atlantic Ocean is amazing scientists.

 During a 20-day cruise last month, researchers used trawling nets and scuba divers to explore down to 3 miles beneath the ocean surface.
 Previous studies of small ocean creatures focused only on the top half-mile or so.

 Several of the animals—tiny zooplankton, shrimp-like things, little squid, bizarre worms and pulsing jellyfish—are featured in a new image gallery.